 CHI 2025new

-We investigated the impact of AI image generators on image creation workflows, decision-making, and user perceptions.
-By conducting in-depth interviews and think-aloud tasks with 26 end users, our results indicated that functional goals drive cross-tool integration for desired outcomes.
-Additionally, the recreational use of AI image generators affects the social implications of image sharing.
+We investigated how AI image generators influence creation workflows, decision-making, and user perceptions through interviews and think-aloud tasks with 26 end users.
+Results indicated that functional goals guide cross-tool integration, and recreational use affects the social implications of image sharing.

 The Effects of AI-Based Agent’s Social Roles and Performance on Trust in Human-Agent Interaction